jenkins-x/jx-docs/content/getting-started/aws-terraform-install-gitops.md

 ---

 This is a short guide to setup EKS on AWS and the required resources for Jenkins X's setup of Vault using Terraform.
-It assumes access to AWS is configured and familiarity with AWS and Terraform.
+It assumes access to AWS is configured and familiarity with AWS, kubectl and Terraform.

 This snippet of Terraform code sets EKS and up needed resources on AWS.
 It outputs the parameters you then need to add to append to `jx install`.